kkothule/cronjobber-kubebuilder/README.md

 # Cronjobber

-Cronjobber is the cronjob controller from Kubernetes patched with time zone support.
+Cronjobber is re-written using kubebuilder with reference from project https://github.com/hiddeco/cronjobber. the cronjob controller from Kubernetes patched with time zone support.
+This is only for pratice purpose

 ## Usage